ndf-zz/fv1testing/README.md

 - 0: Unconditional SKP

+     Output: ADCL is written to DACL if no skip is performed, else output 0.0

      Result: skp with flags=0 performs unconditional skip

 - 1: All SKP flags set

+     Output: ADCL is written to DACL if no skip is performed, else output 0.0

      Result: skp with flags=0x1f never skips

 - 2: Zero crossing flag combinations

+     Output: Test mode is written to DACR, zero crossings are written to DACL

      Result: RUN,GEZ,NEG combine with ZRC.
 ZRO does not combine